winoooops/Hello-Solidity/docs/en/5-interfaces-and-abstrcut-contracts/README.md

 * Enforce specific function signatures in implementing contracts
 * Enable interaction with unknown contracts
 * Allow for code reuse and standardization.

+And if you feel like a Challenge, try to implement a more complex lending platform with collateral and liquidation features!
+My example code is in `./contracts/5/FiatLendingPlatform.sol`.